open-webrtc-toolkit/owt-server/doc/servermd/Server.md

    So that the updated limits.conf takes effect after your next login.

-3. If you run MCU on CentOS, add or update the following two lines in /etc/security/limits.d/xx-nproc.conf as well:
+3. If you run OWT server on CentOS, add or update the following two lines in /etc/security/limits.d/xx-nproc.conf as well:

         * soft nproc unlimited
         * hard nproc unlimited